-In my fieldwork in Spey Bay, I followed Strathern's (1992a) approach of tracing analogies and connections, paying particular attention to the ways in which analogy compels action (Street and Copeman 2014).
+In my fieldwork in Spey Bay, I followed Strathern's (1992a) approach of tracing analogies and connections, paying particular attention to the ways in which analogy compels action (Street & Copeman 2014).
 Analogies cross boundaries and show no deference for scale.
 It behoves anthropologists to focus on these apparent transgressions, since they can make our ways of knowing visible.
 In talking about reproduction, people in Spey Bay made connections between different worlds and they considered the ramifications of such connections.
-In conversations about reproduction, they discussed kinship, relatedness and family, but also non-human animals, industry, government, the state of the natural world and the future of humanity.
-People in Spey Bay did not only worry about their own children or grandchildren, but also about unknown and not yet conceived future generations, including those of other species.
+In conversations about reproduction, they discussed kinship, relatedness, and family, but also nonhuman animals, industry, government, the state of the natural world, and the future of humanity.
+People in Spey Bay worried not only about their own children or grandchildren, but also about unknown and not yet conceived future generations, including those of other species.

 Along with this attention to the ways in which people make connections across domains, it will become clear that there is some slippage in the kinds of environments that people in Spey Bay are concerned about in relation to reproduction.
-They are, certainly, explicitly informed by environmentalism and concomitant concerns about 'the environment', as in that which surrounds all species and provides the habitat and resources upon which we rely for survival, but they are also concerned about other environments.
-Their anxieties about the future of reproduction are about the domestic, economic, social, political and ecological environments in which future generations will live.
-This is on the one hand a reflection of the capacious nature of the term 'environment', but it also indicates the fact that environmentalists are attentive to the interactions between these different environments.
-In other words, they are particularly concerned about the effects that humans have on the natural world and so are attentive not only to the state of the ecological environment but also human society.
-As I will show, thinking about the relationship between reproduction and the environment is a reflection of the interdependence between humans and the natural world that people who are concerned about the environment perceive.
+They are, certainly, explicitly informed by environmentalism and concomitant concerns about 'the environment', 4 as in that which surrounds all species and provides the habitat and resources upon which we rely for survival, but they are also concerned about other environments.
+Their anxieties about the future of reproduction are about the domestic, economic, social, political, and ecological environments in which future generations will live.
+Not only is this a reflection of the capacious nature of the term 'environment', but it also indicates the fact that environmentalists are attentive to the interactions between these different environments.
+In other words, they are particularly concerned about the effects that humans have on the natural world, and so are attentive not only to the state of the ecological environment but also to human society.
+As I will show, thinking about the relationship between reproduction and the wider world is a reflection of the interdependence that environmentalists perceive between humans and nature.
 By following the promiscuous connections people in Spey Bay made between different domains of life, I will show their sense of the connectedness of humans and their environments, as well as the centrality of reproduction to how they think about the future.
-Before focusing my attention squarely on the reproduction of future generations, I will give a sense of what everyday life in Spey Bay is like with specific reference to the problem of the proper management of waste, illustrated by the examples of public beach cleaning and household recycling.
+Before focusing my attention squarely on the reproduction of future generations, I will give a sense of what everyday life in Spey Bay is like, with specific reference to the problem of the proper management of waste, illustrated by the examples of public beach cleaning and household recycling.

-Caring for the Environment
+Caring for the environment